dylanpieper/shinysurveyjs/vignettes/dynamic_fields.md

 );
 ```

-Configure your survey with dynamic dropdowns:
+Configure your survey with dynamic dropdowns and dependent fields:

 ``` r
 dynamic_config = list(